nikbearbrown/math-contemporary-mathematics/chapters/08-statistics.md

 ### Warm-up

-**Exercise 8.1** *(LO: identify sampling bias.)* You are a polling firm hired by a local newspaper.
-Which of the following is a method you could use to sample opinion on a proposed school budget?

-(a) Call 200 random households from the county voter registration list.
-(b) Stand at the grocery store and ask 200 people who walk by.
-(c) Send an email to everyone on the school's district email list and ask them to respond.

-For each, identify whether it's simple random, systematic, stratified, cluster, or convenience sampling, and explain one source of bias.

-**Exercise 8.2** *(LO: choose a measure of center.)* The salaries (in thousands) at a small company are: 30, 32, 31, 29, 28, 31, 32, 35, 34, 95.
-Compute the mean, median, and mode.
-Which measure best represents a "typical" employee salary, and why?
+**Exercise 8.1** *(Classify sampling methods; LO: identify sources of bias).* A school wants to survey student opinion on a new cafeteria menu.
+For each method below, name the sampling type and identify one specific source of bias.

+(a) The principal asks for volunteers to fill out a survey during lunch.
+(b) A random number generator selects 60 student ID numbers from the school roster.
+(c) Five homeroom classes are chosen at random; every student in those classes is surveyed.
+(d) Students are divided by grade level; 15 are randomly selected from each grade.

+**Exercise 8.2** *(Compute and interpret measures of center; LO: choose the right measure for the question).* The annual salaries (in thousands) at a seven-person startup are: 45, 48, 50, 52, 55, 60, 210.

+(a) Compute the mean, median, and mode.
+(b) Which measure best represents a typical employee's salary?
+Explain why.
+(c) The CEO reports "the average salary here is \$74,286."
+Is this misleading?
+What would you report instead?

-**Exercise 8.3** *(LO: interpret standard deviation.)* Two neighborhoods have the same mean home price of $400,000.
-Neighborhood A has a standard deviation of $30,000.
-Neighborhood B has a standard deviation of $120,000.
-What does this tell you about the two neighborhoods?
+**Exercise 8.3** *(Interpret standard deviation; LO: read spread as a story).* Two hospitals report the same mean patient wait time of 40 minutes.
+Hospital A has a standard deviation of 5 minutes.
+Hospital B has a standard deviation of 25 minutes.
+What does this tell you about the patient experience at each hospital?
+Which would you prefer to use in an emergency, and why?

 ### Application

-**Exercise 8.4** *(LO: apply the 68-95-99.7 rule.)* Test scores in a large university course are normally distributed with mean 75 and standard deviation 8.
-What percentage of students score between 67 and 83?
+**Exercise 8.4** *(Apply the 68-95-99.7 rule; LO: use the normal distribution to estimate proportions).* A standardized test is normally distributed with mean 500 and standard deviation 80.
+Without a calculator, estimate:

-**Exercise 8.5** *(LO: compute and interpret z-scores.)* A student scores 1200 on the SAT (mean 1060, standard deviation 195) and 28 on the ACT (mean 21, standard deviation 5).
-Compute the z-score for each test.
-Which score is better (higher percentile), and by how much?
+(a) The percentage of test-takers who score between 420 and 580.
+(b) The percentage who score above 660.
+(c) The score below which approximately 2.5% of test-takers fall.

+*Show which part of the 68-95-99.7 rule you are applying for each.*

+**Exercise 8.5** *(Compute and compare z-scores; LO: use z-scores to compare across populations).* A student earns 88 points on a chemistry exam (class mean 78, standard deviation 6) and 72 points on a history exam (class mean 65, standard deviation 10).

+(a) Compute the z-score for each exam.
+(b) On which exam did the student perform better relative to classmates?
+Explain.
+(c) What percentile (approximately) does each z-score correspond to, using the 68-95-99.7 rule?

-**Exercise 8.6** *(LO: interpret margins of error.)* A poll shows 58% of voters support a ballot measure, with a margin of error of ±4 percentage points at 95% confidence.
-What does this mean?
-If the true population percentage is 54%, is that consistent with the poll?
+**Exercise 8.6** *(Interpret a margin of error; LO: read polling results correctly).* A poll reports that 47% of voters support a ballot measure, with a margin of error of ±4 percentage points at 95% confidence.

+(a) State the confidence interval.
+(b) Can you conclude the measure is likely to pass?
+Explain.
+(c) A different poll of the same population finds 51% support, with the same margin of error.
+Are the two polls in conflict?
+Why or why not?

 ### Synthesis

-**Exercise 8.7** *(LO: integrate sampling, measures of center, and normal distribution.)* You are launching a new product.
-You survey 100 random customers: 72% say they'll buy.
-The standard error (essentially, the margin of error) is 4%.
-What does this tell you about the true percentage of all customers who will buy?
-If you run this survey again, will you get exactly 72%?
-Why or why not?
+**Exercise 8.7** *(Connect sampling to margin of error; LO: understand what affects polling precision).* A polling firm wants to reduce its margin of error from ±4% to ±2% while maintaining 95% confidence.
+What must it do?
+Name two distinct ways the firm could achieve this reduction and explain the trade-off each involves.

-**Exercise 8.8** *(LO: recognize bias and evaluate data claims.)* A gym claims "users lose an average of 20 pounds in three months."
-They gathered this statistic by surveying people at the gym who had completed the three-month program.
-Identify three sources of bias in this data collection.
-How would you redesign the study to reduce bias?
+**Exercise 8.8** *(Evaluate a real statistical claim; LO: identify bias and misleading summaries).* A gym advertises: "Our members lose an average of 18 pounds in their first three months."
+They gathered this data by surveying members who had completed a full three-month program.

+Identify three distinct sources of bias in this claim.
+Then describe what an honest study would look like — how would you redesign the data collection to produce a trustworthy number?

 ### Challenge

-**Exercise 8.9** *(LO: apply multiple concepts.)* A researcher wants to study the effect of a new teaching method on test scores.
-She compares two schools: School A uses the new method, School B uses the traditional method.
-School A's students score mean 82 (SD 10).
-School B's students score mean 79 (SD 12).
-Does this prove the new method works?
-What confounding factors might explain the difference?
-What would a better study design look like?

-**Exercise 8.10** *(LO: open-ended, points forward.)* You notice a news headline: "Study shows chocolate lovers are happier."
-The study surveyed 500 chocolate lovers and found 73% reported high happiness, compared to 64% of non-chocolate lovers.
-Critique this study.
-What sampling bias might exist?
-What confounding variable might explain the correlation?
-What would you want to know before believing the headline?
+**Exercise 8.9** *(Construct and critique an argument from data; LO: integrate all chapter concepts).* A researcher compares two high schools.
+School A uses a new reading curriculum; School B uses the traditional one.
+After one year, School A students have a mean reading score of 74 (standard deviation 9, $n = 120$).
+School B students have a mean of 71 (standard deviation 14, $n = 95$).

+(a) Compute the z-score for a School A student who scored 83 and a School B student who scored 85.
+Which score is relatively stronger?
+(b) Does the difference in mean scores prove the new curriculum is more effective?
+List two confounding factors that might explain the difference without the curriculum causing it.
+(c) What would a better study design look like?

+**Exercise 8.10** *(Open-ended; LO: transfer to a novel claim).* Find a statistical claim in a news article, advertisement, or public report — one that cites a number, a percentage, or a survey result.
+Write a one-page critique that addresses: How was the data collected?
+Is the sampling method described, and is it random?
+Is the measure of center appropriate for the data?
+Is a margin of error reported?
+What would you need to know before trusting the claim?

+*There is no single correct answer.
+The quality of your response depends on the precision of your critique and the specificity of your evidence.*

 ---

-## Chapter summary

-You can now do three things you probably could not do an hour ago.

-You can **recognize where data come from** and whether the method is likely to produce honest results.
-You understand the Literary Digest failure: a large sample is only as good as the method that created it.
-Random sampling, stratification, and awareness of non-response bias are your tools.

-You can **choose the right measure of center** for the question you're asking.
-The mean, median, and mode each answer a different question.
-You understand that the median is robust to outliers while the mean is sensitive to them, and you can use that knowledge to decide which one to quote depending on what story you want to tell (and to recognize when someone else is doing the same).

-You can **apply the normal distribution** to data and understand what a standard deviation means.
-If data are normally distributed, you can instantly estimate what percentage of the population falls in any band around the mean.
-You can compute z-scores to compare individuals across different populations.

-You understand that a **margin of error is not a guess**.
-It's a statement of confidence built on the normal distribution, the sample size, and the variability of the population.
-When a poll says 52% ± 3%, they are saying: "We're 95% confident the true percentage is between 49% and 55%."

-The thing to watch for, going forward, is **how the data were collected**.
-A claim is only as good as its source.
-You have learned to ask: Was the sample biased?
-Are they comparing apples to oranges?
-Did they choose a measure of center that inflates their case?
-Are they hiding the margin of error?
-These questions are your defense against being fooled.

-What you should now be able to teach a friend who asks: Why a random sample matters more than a big sample; when to use the median instead of the mean; what 95% confidence actually means.

----

-## Connections forward

-In Chapter 7 (Probability), we learned that probability is the mathematics of what *should* happen if a process is random and fair.
-This chapter is statistics—what *actually* happened when we measured the real world.
-Probability told us the theory.
-Statistics measured whether the theory held up.
+Chapter 7 on probability showed you the mathematics of what *should* happen when a process is random and fair.
+This chapter showed you what to do when the real world produces actual data — messy, collected under imperfect conditions, summarized by people who may have reasons to mislead.
+Probability is the theory.
+Statistics is the measurement of whether the theory holds.

-Later, if you take a course in inference or experimental design, you'll learn to construct confidence intervals (the cousins of margins of error), to test hypotheses (to ask "is this difference real or just random noise?"), and to build models that predict one variable from another.
-All of those techniques rest on the foundation you've built here: understanding sampling, measures of center and spread, and the normal distribution.

-In Chapters 11 and 12, you'll encounter voting methods and graph theory.
-Statistics appears in both.
-Elections are predictions—if we sample some voters, can we forecast the outcome?
-Graphs represent networks of data.
-Both chapters benefit from the discipline you've learned: how to look at data honestly, to recognize bias, and to understand the limits of what numbers can claim.

-For now, the skill is this: when someone says "the data shows," you have questions.
-You know to ask where the data came from, what it really measures, and whether the person reporting it has a reason to lie.
+The inference tools built on this foundation — hypothesis testing, confidence intervals, regression — appear in virtually every field that uses data to make decisions: medicine, economics, social science, engineering, public policy.
+Every one of them rests on random sampling, the normal distribution, and the logic of margin of error that you have now seen from the inside.

+Chapter 11 on voting and Chapter 12 on graph theory both work with populations and representative subsets.
+The same question reappears: is this sample representative?
+Is this measurement honest?
+Is this summary the right one for the question being asked?

+You have learned to ask those questions.
+That is the most important thing this chapter teaches.